ckhung/javascriptCanReadLocalFiles/README.md

 We are talking about a javascript program trying to read data file and/or configuration file located at the same computer where the program is stored.
+Sometimes we are not even talking about web servers.
+We are talking about opening a local html file in the browser (resulting in this kind of URL: <code>file:///...html</code>) and executing a local javascript that needs to read a data file, where the .html, the .js, and the data file are all in the same directory, and where the computer may even be off the Internet or any local network.
-If the ability to read files from the same directory were a security hole, then one might as well say that php, ruby, and cgi programs all have this hole wide open by default.
+If the ability to read files in such situations is a security hole, then one might as well say that the user's ability to open the browser is security hole, or that the availability of the computer power switch is a security hole.
+This is completely absurd.
-This conclusion is absurd, and so is the premise.

 Another frequently given answer is that one has to run a local web server so that a javascript program